All adventure stories need characters....

 We also take a CONCRETE – PICTORIAL – ABSTRACT approach to maths lessons.
 The children are first introduced to new concepts throughout concrete, physical resources before moving onto to pictorial, visual representations to further solidify the children’s understanding.
 Finally, the children will be introduced to abstract ideas on paper where they can apply their knowledge throughout a range of fluency, reasoning and problem solving activities.

-In Early Years we try to find maths all around us in both our indoor and outdoor areas.
-We especially love using Numicon (both big and small) to help us recognise the value of numbers.
+In Early Years we try to find maths all around us in both indoor and outdoor areas.
+We love using lots of practical resources including Numicon, lego and games to help us learn about numbers and shapes.

 Here we are learning about the equals sign in Year 1.
 We have been identifying which numbers are greater, which are less and which are equal to each.
 We have used concrete resources to help us such as Numicon and multilink cubes.